manoafixit/campusjams.github.io/index.md

 ### Feed Page
 [<img src="images/milestone3/m3feed.PNG">](https://manoafixit.meteorapp.com/#/feed)
 For milestone 3 we implemented a like counter to our issues which shows the number of likes from other users on an issue.
-We also made the feed page better displayed when viewing on mobile.
+We better formatted the display of tags and statuses.

 #### Mobile Version